 In the early 1980s Fischer moved to Los Angeles to work at Hans Weisshaar’s shop.
 In 1984 he opened his own shop with a concentration on restoring instruments.
 This year he celebrates his 36th year in business.

-While restoring a severely damaged Mateo Gofriller violin, he thought to make a copy of it “just for fun”.
+While restoring a severely damaged Mateo Gofriller violin built in 1697, he thought to make a copy of it “just for fun”.
 When the two violins were finished, he offered them together and to his surprise, most musicians preferred the sound of his copy.

-Since then, he has made and sold nearly 250 “fun” copies of specific instruments, while continuing the more traditional work of restorations and sale of fine old string instruments and bows.
+Since then, he has made and sold nearly 290 copies of specific instruments, while also continuing the more traditional work of restorations and sale of fine old string instruments and bows.
 His instruments are played by professionals all over the world.
 He has received testimonials from some of the finest musicians and soloists, like Gil Shaham and Gidon Kremer, about the performance of his instruments.